geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 # Create user on first login (set to false if users come from LDAP or another external source)
 keycloakOAuth2Config.autoCreateUser=true

-# Scopes to request — explicitly set to avoid requesting offline_access by default,
+# Scopes to request: explicitly set to avoid requesting offline_access by default,
 # which requires the Keycloak client/user to have the offline_access role configured.
 keycloakOAuth2Config.scopes=openid,profile,email

-# Role mapping: Keycloak realm roles → MapStore roles (ADMIN or USER)
+# Role mapping: dot-notation path to the claim carrying roles, and mapping to MapStore roles (ADMIN or USER)
+keycloakOAuth2Config.rolesClaim=realm_access.roles
 keycloakOAuth2Config.roleMappings=admin:ADMIN,user:USER
 # Default role when no mapping matches
 keycloakOAuth2Config.authenticatedDefaultRole=USER

-# Group mapping: Keycloak roles → MapStore user groups
+# Group mapping: claim name that carries groups, and mapping to MapStore groups
-keycloakOAuth2Config.groupMappings=MY_KEYCLOAK_ROLE:MY_MAPSTORE_GROUP,MY_KEYCLOAK_ROLE2:MY_MAPSTORE_GROUP2
-# Drop unmatched Keycloak roles (false = ignore, true = add as MapStore groups)
+keycloakOAuth2Config.groupsClaim=groups
+keycloakOAuth2Config.groupMappings=MY_KEYCLOAK_GROUP:MY_MAPSTORE_GROUP,MY_KEYCLOAK_GROUP2:MY_MAPSTORE_GROUP2
+# false (default) = all groups from the claim are created and assigned; true = only mapped ones
 keycloakOAuth2Config.dropUnmapped=false

 # Groups always assigned to every authenticated user (created on the fly if missing)